lbryio/lbry.com/content/news/167-lbry-development-community-update-Apr-2018.md

 cover: 'coder-tank.jpg'
 category: community-update
 ---
 Welcome to our LBRY Development and Community update!
 In this post we’ll show you what we’ve been up to and review our progress for the month of April.
 It was a busy month, starting off with the company All-Hands summit, and progress was made on our desktop and Android apps, LBRY Protocol improvements, several community updates, and team growth.
-For previous updates, please visit [our Company News archive](https://lbry.io/news).
 To read all of our updates, please visit [our Development and Community Update archive](https://lbry.io/news/category/community-update).

 If you haven’t already, please take a moment to read our [Looking Back and Moving Forward: LBRY in 2017/2018](https://lbry.io/news/lbry-in-2017-2018) blog post and check out our [roadmap](https://lbry.io/roadmap).